Anglo-Saxons: Anglo-Saxon origins (4th–6th centuries)

 A 2022 genetic study used modern and ancient DNA samples from England and neighbouring countries to study the question of physical Anglo-Saxon migration and concluded that there was large-scale immigration of both men and women into Eastern England, from a "north continental" population matching early medieval people from the area stretching from northern Netherlands through northern Germany to Denmark.
 This began already in the Roman era, and then increased rapidly in the 5th century.
 The burial evidence showed that the locals and immigrants were being buried together using the same new customs, and that they were having mixed children.
-The authors estimate the effective contributions to modern English ancestry are between 25% and 47% "north continental", 11% and 57% from British Iron Age ancestors, and 14% and 43% was attributed to a more stretched-out migration into southern England, from nearby populations such as modern Belgium and France.
+The authors estimate that actual contributions to the modern English gene pool are between 25% and 47% of "northern continental" origin, between 11% and 57% from Iron Age British ancestry, and between 14% and 43% attributable to a more extensive migration into southern England from the Frankish areas of Europe during the Early Middle Ages.
 There were significant regional variations in north continental ancestry ― lower in the west, and highest in Sussex, the East Midlands and East Anglia.

 Linguistic evidence from the names of kings in Anglo-Saxon royal genealogies suggests that Britons played a part in the foundation of several Anglo-Saxon kingdoms.
 In the kingdom of Wessex, early kings Cerdic, Cædwalla and probably Ceawlin bear British names.
 In Mercia, Penda, Pybba and Creoda, members of the royal family in the 6th and early 7th century, appear to have names derived from Old Welsh.
-A royal genealogy from the minor kingdom of Lindsey gives the name Cædbæd, probably derived from British *Catuboduos, for one of its early sixth century kings.
+A royal genealogy from the minor kingdom of Lindsey gives the name Cædbæd, probably derived from British *Catuboduos, for one of its early sixth-century kings.